ozmos/100-days-of-code/r1-log.md

 ###R1D35
 I fixed up some style bugs in my drum machine and started work on the calculator.
 I now have a basic view of the calculator and a function to evaluate the string mathematically.

+###R1D36
+I continued work on my calculator.
+It should be passing 13 of the tests now.
+Just need to add a few more features to get it passing all tests.